 Want to enjoy our gorgeous lakefront?
 Start off your morning by driving to the Cass Park Rink/Pool parking lot on the west side of town where you can park your car.
-You'll easily find the trailhead to the Cayuga Waterfront Trail, a multi-use trail connecting our community’s most popular waterfront parks.
-Enjoy a walk along the lake with stunning views of Cornell University and the historical inlet.
+You'll easily find the trailhead to the new Cayuga Waterfront Trail, a 2-mile, paved meandering walk along the lake with stunning views of Cornell University and the historical inlet.
 Even if you don't ever get on a boat while visiting Ithaca, it's fun to walk the nearby Allen Treman Marina to view the gorgeous crafts docked there.

 Visit the Ithaca College Campus to check out the marvelous panoramic view of Cayuga Lake from the Dillingham Center Fountains.
 While on campus, explore the scenic duck pond, chapel, and academic quad.

 Alternatively, drive a quick 7 miles north on Route 89 to Taughannock State Park where you can walk the 3/4-mile easy trail to see a 215-foot waterfall plunge into a glacial-carved gorge.
 At the park, you can also bring a picnic, swim in a life-guarded area of the lake or enjoy the Saturday night summer concert series under the stars.

 While on the west side of Cayuga Lake visit two Discovery Trail sites: Museum of the Earth at PRI located on Route 96 and Cayuga Nature Center located on Route 89.